Become a Geriatric Counselor – Education & Licensure

 How to Become a Geriatric Counselor

-For many people who enter a social work or mental health counseling field, their career and education preparation begins with a bachelor’s degree.
-Many people begin taking classes related to human development, mental health, and understanding and appreciating diversity during their undergraduate coursework.
+For many people who enter the social work or mental health counseling field, their career and education preparation begins with a bachelor’s degree.
+During their undergraduate coursework, they begin taking classes related to human development, mental health, and understanding and appreciating diversity.

-Also, volunteer work can be a big part of becoming a geriatric counselor.
-Volunteer work in a senior community center, nursing home, or another senior environment can show prospective employers one’s dedication to the field.
+Volunteer work can also be a big part of becoming a geriatric counselor.
+Volunteer work in a senior community center, nursing home, or other senior environment can show prospective employers one’s dedication to the field.

 Most states do not allow someone to become a Licensed Clinical Mental Health Counselor of any kind without completing a master’s degree that also includes a state-approved amount of supervised clinical work.
 An internship and supervised field experience along with completing an accredited degree program are prerequisites for licensure in every state, although the specific requirements can vary from state to state.